leoelicos/ingre/README.md

 https://ingre.herokuapp.com/

-Recipes are traditionally based on ingredients. ingre takes the opposite - ingredients are based on recipes.
+Recipes are traditionally based on ingredients.

+We take the opposite approach: ingredients are based on recipes.

 ## tech